jotaemm/vhf_header_control/README.md

 # VHF_Header_Control

 This repository contains a firmware to control a VHF header for using within a LoRa module.
-The components which are going to be managed are a variable attenuator in the transmitting branch and the switches which select either the receiver or the transmiting branch.
+Two components are going to be managed: a variable attenuator in the transmitting branch and switches which select either the transmitting and the receiving branch.
+For further information about the electronics of the header and the measurements, I encourage you to consult the wiki.

 ## Folder contents